jeroanan/bashblog/README.md

 bashblog
 ========

+The main bashblog repo (https://github.com/cfenollosa/bashblog) contains code that can generater links to proprietary services such as Google Analytics, Feedburner, Twitter and Disqus.
+I do not need these services, so I have removed that code.
+As time goes on I may remove other features that I do not need.
+This makes the code a bit smaller so I may be easier able to add new functionality that I do want later.

 A single Bash script to create blogs.

 I created it because I wanted a very, very simple way to post entries to a blog by using a public folder on my server, without any special requirements and dependencies.
 Works on GNU/Linux, OSX and BSD.